chorankates/h4ck/lametric/README.md

   * it has a keyboard controller, does not appear specific to the 3 buttons
   * like most devices, has an easily accessible glob/regex of 'allowed' firmware names
   * why is there an alarm set for `15:22:49`?
-  * what is the test that happens when we run `lmledtool -t`
+  * what is the test that happens when we run `lmledtool -t`?

 unfortunately, many of the files mentioned live in `/lametric/data/configs` which is mostly unpopulated in the firmware squashfs, so will need to revisit once the root hash is cracked.